 14. Use Hot or Cold

-Be careful using extreme temperatures on your belly.
+Just be careful using extreme temperatures on your belly.
 If you are using hot or cold on your belly, make sure you are using them in short bursts of time and with less extreme temps.
 On the other hand, using very hot or very cold on your back can be a huge relief.

 15. Eliminate Fear